tralpha/cs-courses-notes/README.md

 Contains information, notes, and personal opinion on a couple of courses (both at Undergraduage and Graduate levels) I took while studying to improve my Machine Learning and Software Engineering Skills.
 I arranged the courses by the offering university.
 ## Stanford University
 I took a couple of courses from Stanford, especially right at the beginning of my training.
-The include:
+They include:
 1. [Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesScience/StatLearning/Winter2014/courseware/d9820868fd3642f19ee45e273e3dfafa/).
 This course is fantastic, and mainly revolves around the book [Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 It's a great foundation in Machine Learning, and covers the major ML models, like Linear Regression, Logistic Regression, Decision Trees, Gradient Boosting (one of my favourite!), and many others.
 The Course Authors are among the inventors of a couple of these algorithm and are extremely well known in their fields.
 In fact, understanding this course automatically leads one to understand the theory behind most ensembling algorithms, like Random Forests and Gradient Boosted Decision Trees.
 	- _Time Taken_: 2016 Q1